NeCTAR-RC/nectar-training/package09/sections/snapshot.markdown

 {% include /docLinks.markdown %}

 You may *copy* the state of your instance, and later reboot it in this state.
 Copies of instances are called *Snapshots*. **Snapshots of an instance** can be used like other Images (e.g. like the Ubuntu Image we used in [Module 7][ModDoc7]) to start new instances.

-Snapshots only include data on your *primary* ephemeral drive.
-It is currently not possible to take Snapshots of the secondary ephemeral drive --- the only way to save your data on the secondary ephemeral drive is to use other forms of backup, as discussed in the next section.
+Snapshots only include data on your primary *root disk*.
+It is currently not possible to take Snapshots of the secondary *ephemeral disk* --- the only way to save your data on the secondary ephemeral disk is to use other forms of backup, as discussed in the next section.
 But it is also possible to take **Snapshots of Volumes**.

 In this section we are going to learn how to take Snapshots of instances and volumes.
 Then, we are going to re-create the state of the instances and volumes out of the snapshots.